KevinWu098/KevinWu098/README.md

 ## Hi there!
 I'm Kevin, a Frontend Developer and a CS student at UC Irvine.

 I'm enthusiastic about building and contributing to innovative projects that blend functionality and an engaging user experience.
-Currently, I'm creating fullstack applications that touch new technologies while connecting with personal passions.
+Currently, I'm creating frontend and fullstack applications that touch new technologies while connecting with personal passions.
 I've also got a soft spot for AI and generative models!

 **Reach out and chat with me!
 Find me on [LinkedIn](https://www.linkedin.com/in/kevinwu098/).** 🍖💖